Shropshire Yeomanry: 76th (Shropshire Yeomanry) Medium Regiment, RA

-On 25 August 1942, now equipped with 5.5-in. howitzers, the unit sailed from Gourock-on-Clyde, also by way of Durban, to the Suez Area, arriving in November.
+On 25 August 1942, now equipped with 5.5" howitzers, the unit sailed from Gourock-on-Clyde, also by way of Durban, to the Suez Area, arriving in November.
 In January 1943, the Regiment left Egypt and motored by way of the Sinai Desert along the Trans-Jordan Pipeline to Baghdad to join the Persia and Iraq Force ("Paiforce").
 In April 1943, they moved to Syria and through a shortage of guns in Tunisia lost its own.

 In May 1943, more guns arrived and combined operations with further intensive training were carried out in the Suez Canal area.
 They left the Middle East in December 1943, and landed at Taranto, Italy, by 9 December 1943.
-112 Battery had at this time 5.5-in. howitzers and 113 Battery 4.5s; but shortly after landing, 112 lost its guns to another Yeomanry Regiment, receiving 4.5s in exchange.
+112 Battery had at this time 5.5" howitzers and 113 Battery 4.5s; but shortly after landing, 112 lost its guns to another Yeomanry Regiment, receiving 4.5s in exchange.
 On 15 December 1943, the Regiment moved up to the Sangro battle and took over from its sister-regiment in support of the 8th Army.
 In February 1944, the Regiment moved across to Cassino and took part in the battles of 16 February to 15 March and the successful capture and break-through of 11 May, and then on to the Hitler Line.
 The advance now went beyond Rome, with the Regiment supporting the 6th South African Armoured Division up to and including the fight for Florence, except for the Arezzo battle, with 6th Armoured Division.

 In April 1945, the Regiment again moved across Italy to the east coast to join the final offensive with the 8th Army.
 After the German surrender on 2 May 1945, the Regiment saw further action on the road to Austria.
 On VE Day, it, like its sister regiment, was watching Tito near Trieste.